top of page

 5. Repeat and Expand

-Children need to hear words many, many times before they use them.
-If your child says “dog,” you can reply:
+Children need to hear words many times before they use them.
+If your child says “dog,” reply with:

 • “Yes!
 A big dog.”